russfeld/docker-examples/deploy/symlinks/README.md

 ## Symlinks

-This folder should contain symlinks to various other configurations
+This folder should contain symlinks to various other configurations.
+Symlinks allow editing the configuration file outside the container without breaking the volume (for containers that support live reloading of configuration).

 ### Docker Authentication for Watchtower